-The Rules and Guides for Classification to which these Guidance Notes are considered to be most relevant are:
+The Rules and Guides for Classification for which this Guide is considered to be most relevant are:

-- ABS Rules for Building and Classing Mobile Offshore Drilling Units - ABS Guide for Building and Classing Offshore Installations - ABS Guide for Building and Classing Floating Production Installations
+- ABS Rules for Building and Classing Mobile Offshore Units - ABS Rules for Building and Classing Offshore Installations - ABS Rules for Building and Classing Floating Production Installations

-Additionally, the use of these Guidance Notes relies on reference to:

-• ABS Guide for the Fatigue Assessment of Offshore Structures

-These Guidance Notes specifically relate to the latest editions of the above-mentioned Rules and Guides.
-The use and relevancy of these Guidance Notes to other editions of these references, or with other ABS criteria, should be established in consultation with ABS.
+Additionally, the use of the Guide relies on reference to the ABS Guide for the Fatigue Assessment of Offshore Structures.
+This Guide specifically relates to the latest editions of the above-mentioned Rules and Guides.
+The use and relevancy of the Guide to other editions of these references, or with other ABS criteria, should be established in consultation with ABS.

-These Guidance Notes are based on an earlier publication entitled:

-• ABS Guidance Notes on Spectral-Based Fatigue Analysis for Floating Production, Storage and Offloading (FPSO) Systems (January 2002)
+This Guide is based on an earlier publication entitled ABS Guidance Notes on Spectral-Based Fatigue Analysis for Floating Offshore Structures (March 2005).
 The present document supersedes the earlier one.

-ABS welcomes comments and suggestions for the improvement of these Guidance Notes.
-Comments or suggestions can be sent electronically to rdd@eagle.org.
+ABS welcomes comments and suggestions for the improvement of the Guide.
+Comments or suggestions can be sent electronically to rsd@eagle.org.